Economic growth is an increase in national output/income (higher real GDP).

 The graph below shows how actual GDP fell below the trend rate from 2008.
-This was due to the recession and significant fall in Aggregate Demand.
+This was due to the recession and a significant fall in Aggregate Demand.

 Growth in productive capacity (AS) occurs because of:

-- Improved technology developed by private sector which enables higher labour productivity (e.g. development of computers enables greater productivity)
+- Improved technology developed by the private sector which enables higher labour productivity (e.g. development of computers enables greater productivity)

 - Improved education and training by both private sector and public sector